 Faith and Justice Worker Center exists because we believe everyone should have a safe and healthy workplace, and we believe in working-class people’s collective power to create change.

-FJWC has been the premier worker rights community organization in Houston for more than twelve years.
+FJWC has been the premier worker rights community organization in Houston for more than fourteen years.
 We are dedicated to creating positive change with and for low-wage workers by providing services, building peer support networks, and mobilizing campaigns.

 Our model is one of empowerment that ensures a sustainable and growing impact.
 All our efforts, whether to educate the public, to provide case resolution services, or to lead advocacy campaigns, are driven by members: low-wage workers who become leaders in realizing the mission and exercising governance of the FJWC.

 The Corporation's mission is to provide a safe space for low-wage workers to gather and learn about their rights in the workplace, network for various social services, file complaints with government agencies, meet with attorneys and connect with community allies.
 The Corporation also organizes low-wage workers to improve conditions on the job and mobilizes workers and the general and religious communities on issues and campaigns to improve wages, benefits and working conditions for low-wage workers.